lantonov/asmFish/ReadMe.txt

 ******** introduction ********
 Welcome to the project of converting stockfish into x86-64!
-The executables can be found in the Windows folder.
+The newest executables can be found in the master branch while executables from older versions are in branch "executables".
-The source files can be found in the asmFish folder.
+The source files can be found in the asmFish folder on the master branch.
   - run fasm on asmFishW_base[_popcnt,_bmi2].asm to produce executables for windows
-  - run fasm on asmFish_base[_popcnt,_bmi2].asm to produce executables for linux For more information on this project see the asmFish/asmReadMe.txt.
+  - run fasm on asmFishL_base[_popcnt,_bmi2].asm to produce executables for linux For more information on this project see the asmFish/asmReadMe.txt.
 Run make.bat to automatically assemble the windows/linux sources for the three capabilities
   - base: should run on any 64bit x86 cpu